 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 The data described below reflect exposure in controlled clinical trials involving over 100 patients treated for functional bowel/irritable bowel syndrome with dicyclomine hydrochloride at initial doses of 160 mg daily (40 mg four times a day).

-- Immune System Disorders: drug hypersensitivity including face oedema, angioedema, anaphylactic shock
+• Immune system disorders: drug hypersensitivity including face edema, angioedema, anaphylactic shock

-- Nervous system disorders: dizziness, headache, hallucinations, insomnia, somnolence, syncope
+• Nervous system disorders: dizziness, headache, somnolence, syncope

 Adverse Reactions Reported with Similar Drugs with Anticholinergic/Antispasmodic Action

 Central Nervous System: tingling, numbness, dyskinesia, speech disturbance, insomnia

 Peripheral Nervous System: With overdosage, a curare-like action may occur (i.e., neuromuscular blockade leading to muscular weakness and possible paralysis)